 The first step in setting up and communicating with your data logger is to configure your connection.
 Communications peripherals, data loggers, and software must all be configured for communications.
-Additional information is found in your specific peripheral manual, and the data logger support software manual and help.

 The default settings for the data logger allow it to communicate with a computer via USB, RS-232, or Ethernet.
 For other communications methods or more complex applications, some settings may need adjustment.
 Settings can be changed through Device Configuration Utility or through data logger support software.